abelmewleddeg/motion_ecc/README.md

 - Dependencies for Experimental Code
 	- MATLAB (tested using version 2023b)
 	- Psychtoolbox v3
+	- Meta Quest Link (for VR)
 - Dependencies for analysis
+	- MATLAB (tested using version 2023b)
 	- Psignifit: computes the psychometric plots, and computes sensitivity and bias estimates
-- VR dependencies:??

-2. If using VR, you need a gaming PC (most of the data was collected using the Predator Helios 300 computer, an oculus rift VR headset a rotating response dial, and a USB-USBc adapter.
+2. If using VR, you need a gaming PC (most of the data was collected using the Predator Helios 300 computer, an Oculus Rift CV1 VR headset a rotating response dial, and a USB-USBc adapter.
 Also check if the Oculus Rift CV1 headset and the two sensors are plugged in.
 Go to the Meta Quest Link App → devices and check whether they are connected.

 To run  the experiment